Jeff Todahl, PhD

-Jeff Todahl has served as Director of the University’s Center for Family Therapy, as Director of the Couples and Family Therapy Graduate Program, and as CPHS Interim Department Head.
+Jeff Todahl (he/him) has served as Director of the University’s Center for Family Therapy, as Director of the Couples and Family Therapy Graduate Program, and as CPHS Interim Department Head.
 He is the co-founder and Research Director of the Center for the Prevention of Abuse and Neglect in the College of Education.

 Jeff’s research centers on violence prevention and community engagement as a vehicle for reducing child abuse.
 He is the primary investigator of several studies that investigated the complexities of intimate partner violence (IPV), IPV universal screening, IPV and couples therapy, child abuse prevalence, and child sexual abuse prevention.
 He is a research partner in a community-based participatory action research project that engages survivors of abuse and neglect in the research process.